liiinder/Bookstore_Relational_Database/README.md

 ## Thoughts and future improvements

 For the first assignment I was proud of the solution and how it all came together, it's always hard to simulate/mock data for something that hasn't a real use without any GUI / APP / API interaction.
 But I bet we're going to use this database in future assignments where I can keep building/upgrading on it to make it even better and to make a bit more sense.

 One thing that bothers me a bit is the DELETE's, I want to implement soft-deletes instead to make it more 'real'.
 And with that swap out/experiment more with the 'ON DELETE' options for the foreign keys.
 It's just a bit too 'weird' to experiment with how a real user would use it when you're on an admin account sending queries to a database.
 So maybe also test adding a user with less/restricted permissions and add views and other ways they can interact with the database to not wreck it.

 For the second assignment, I feel like there wasn't enough time to make it really work as I intended.
 I passed but my app have big problems with handling the many to many relationships and I feel like we didn't cover that well enough with the database first approach.
-And the WPF app will just get stuck on adding authors to the books and books to an author.
+And the WPF app will just get stuck on adding authors to the books and books to an author but the first tab with stores works as intended.

 ---